tangrams/blocks/README.md

 # Tangram Blocks

-Set of reusable building blocks for Tangram to make beatifull maps.
-Is in esence a library of our own Tangram recipes.
-A simpler way to add new GSLS Shaders features into your maps.
+Gallery of **reusable building blocks for Tangram** to make beatifull maps simpler.

+Writing custom styles for [Tangram](https://mapzen.com/projects/tangram/) could be trick because you need to know some GL Shading Language, but using this library for recipes, you can mix and re use some of the snipets of shader code blocks that flavor our maps.

 ## How to use them?
 <hr>

-In your style add a path to it, like this:
+So first you need to `import` the block to the [YAML scene file](https://mapzen.com/documentation/tangram/Scene-file/) you are working on.
+That will look something like this:

 ```yaml
 import:
     - https://tangrams.github.io/blocks/filter/grain.yaml
 ```

-Then ```mix``` it with your custom styles like this:
+Then you need to ```mix``` it with the custom styles of your choose.
+For example:

 ```yaml
 styles: